phil-opp/blog_os/blog/content/second-edition/posts/11-allocator-designs/index.md

 On the implementation side, there are various things that we could improve in our current implementation:

 - Instead of only allocating blocks lazily using the fallback allocator, it might be better to pre-fill the lists to improve the performance of initial allocations.
 - To simplify the implementation, we only allowed block sizes that are powers of 2 so that we could use them also as the block alignment.
 By storing (or calculating) the alignment in a different way, we could also allow arbitrary other block sizes.
-This way, we could introduce blocks for common allocation sizes to minimize the wasted memory.
+This way, we could add more block sizes, e.g. for common allocation sizes, in order to minimize the wasted memory.
+- We currently only create new blocks, but never free them again.
+This results in fragmentation and might eventually result in allocation failure for large allocations.
+It might make sense to enforce a maximum list length for each block size.
+When the maximum length is reached, subsequent deallocations are freed using the fallback allocator instead of being added to the list.
 - Instead of falling back to a linked list allocator, we could a special allocator for allocations greater than 4KiB.
 The idea is to utilize [paging], which operates on 4KiB pages, to map a continuous block of virtual memory to non-continuous physical frames.
 This way, fragmentation of unused memory is no longer a problem for large allocations.
 - With such a page allocator, it might make sense to add block sizes up to 4KiB and drop the linked list allocator completely.
-The main advantage of this would be performance predictability, i.e. improved worse-case performance.
+The main advantages of this would be reduced fragmentation and improved performance predictability, i.e. better worse-case performance.

 [paging]: @/second-edition/posts/08-paging-introduction/index.md